Lloyd (automobile)

 Lloyd Motoren Werke G.m.b.H.
 (Lloyd Engine Works) was a German automobile manufacturer, created in 1908 and owned by the Norddeutscher Lloyd shipping company.
 The factory was in Bremen.
 The company operated under a variety of different names throughout the decades, but their products were nearly always badged with the Lloyd marque.
-Originally a manufacturer of luxury cars, the company was folded into the Borgward Group in 1929, with the brand no longer used on passenger cars until 1950.
-Production ended for good in 1963, although a successor company continued trading until 1989, selling replacement parts and also manufacturing engines for snowmobiles and boats.
+Originally a manufacturer of luxury cars, the company was folded into the Borgward Group in 1929, with the brand not used on passenger cars again until 1950.
+Production ended for good in 1963, although a successor company continued trading until 1989, selling replacement parts, as well as manufacturing engines for snowmobiles and boats.

 The German Lloyd marque had no connection with the British Lloyd Cars Ltd company active between 1936 and 1951.

 1908–1937

 The first cars were licence-built Kriéger electric vehicles.
-Petrol-engined models followed in 1908 with 3685 cc engines, but few were made.
+Petrol-engined models followed in 1908, using 3685 cc engines, but few were made.
 The Belgian electrical engineer, Paul Mossay, was employed for four years as chief engineer, designing both engines and electric vehicles.
-In 1914 the company merged with Hansa to become Hansa-Lloyd Werke AG.
-The company changed names and badging on a number of occasions and were never on a sound financial footing.
-Most of the Hansa/Lloyd cars made during this period were sold as Hansa with the Hansa-Lloyd name mainly attached to commercial vehicles, with the exception of the Treff-Aß and the Trumpf-Aß.
+In 1914, the company merged with Hansa to become Hansa-Lloyd Werke AG.
+The company was never on a sound financial footing and changed names and badging on a number of occasions.
+Most of the Hansa/Lloyd cars made during that period were branded as "Hansa".
+The "Hansa-Lloyd" name mainly attached to commercial vehicles, with the exception of the Treff-Aß and the Trumpf-Aß.
 The company was integrated in the Borgward group after the purchase of Hansa by Carl F. W. Borgward in 1929, and car production ceased.

 Until 1937, the Hansa-Lloyd brand was used on a number of commercial vehicles (trucks and buses), from the one-ton "Express" to the five-ton "Merkur".
-They were largely replaced by Borgward-branded vehicles, with a few models sold with just "Hansa" badging in 1938.
+They were largely replaced by Borgward-branded vehicles, but a few models were sold in 1938 with just "Hansa" badging.